Md Sadiqul Amin

 This course focuses on identifying soils in the field and classifying soils into different classification systems for various uses.
 This course will cover procedures for observing, measuring, and describing soils in the field.
 The goal is to produce consistent data for soil inventory and classification using techniques that improve the consistency of determining soil properties in the field.
 Students will gain experience with describing and classifying soils in Bangladesh using soil horizons and properties measured in the field.

-The course is designed to provide basic practical knowledge on biochemistry.
+This course is designed to provide the basic practical knowledge on biochemistry

 Research Methodology